dumians/oci-azure-devops-tools/docs/TESTPLAN.md

 Here is the current list of tasks and how end to end tests currently test them.
 Gaps are in **bold**.

 -   OCICLI
-    -   Runs S3 ls
+    -   Runs BlockStorage ls
-    -   Runs S3 ls with role
+    -   Runs BlockStorage ls with role
 -   OCI PowerShell
     -   Uninstall then install OCI PowerShell module by running any command
     -   **There are a ton of modules in here, currently untested, large gap**